-- e.
-If secondary flow instruments malfunction or fail to maintain calibration as required in II.A.d., the flow shall be computed from manual measurements taken at the times specified for the collection of samples. - f.
+- 6. If secondary flow instruments malfunction or fail to maintain calibration as required in II.A.e., the flow shall be computed from manual measurements taken at the times specified for the collection of composite samples. - 7.
 Some parameters will be reported as "not detected" when they are below the detection limit and will then be considered in compliance with the effluent limit.
 The detection limit will also be reported.